Surasan01/AI-Hackathon2025/README.md

 - Both services use Python 3.9-slim base image
 - Services communicate using Docker's internal network
 - API1 depends on API2 (startup order managed by Docker Compose)

-## Logs

-Both services include structured logging to help with debugging and monitoring.
-Logs will show:
-- Request reception
-- Service communication
-- Error handling

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test the changes
-5. Submit a pull request

-## License

-[Add your license information here]